Tomes have been written on the notion that “ego is your enemy“.

-Or just go to Asia and see how well do they really know Jesus.
+Or just go to Asia and see how well they really know Jesus.

 Time Relativity: nobody remembers you

-But believing they achieved that goal is a lack of understanding how time really works on a bigger scale.
+But believing they achieved that goal is a lack of understanding of how time really works on a bigger scale.

 Pick anybody you think changed the world.

 After a few more world wars and another bunch of prophets and despots will have millions up in arms and millions dying -and a bunch more huge-building projects will be started and then looted and destroyed-.

-Then do one billions years, after a bunch of glacial eras will give way to the sun making the world too hot to live in.
+Then one billion years, after a bunch of glacial eras will give way to the sun making the world too hot to live in.

-Two billions and our current world map will be nothing like it’s today (our continents move).
+Two billion and our current world map will be nothing like it’s today (our continents move).
 All those battles for a piece of land, this nation against that nation… How ridiculous they are when looking through the prism of time.

-In five billions years the sun will be gone.
+In five billion years the sun will be gone.
 By then we’re either outta the solar system or we’ll be gone.